Slowdeb/Tryhackme/Uranium CTF.md

 ![image](https://user-images.githubusercontent.com/76821053/130353718-e0dff46e-45ef-43e0-a9f0-2a6ef137a7c8.png)

-We can run /bin/dd has user “web”.
+The /bin/dd binary can be run has user “web”.
 What can we do with it?
-We can check [GTFOBins](https://gtfobins.github.io/gtfobins/dd/):
+Let's check [GTFOBins](https://gtfobins.github.io/gtfobins/dd/):

 ![image](https://user-images.githubusercontent.com/76821053/130353728-8f0102f2-b7ee-45a4-9247-93c0c754b4b6.png)